 Rates include all meals, afternoon teas, refreshments, picnics and pre-dinner drinks and canapés.
-A three per cent surcharge applies to all credit card payments.
+A 3.5 per cent surcharge applies to all credit card payments.

 The property covers over 200 square miles and includes four still-working stations – Motatapu, Mr Soho, Glencoe and Coronet Peak.
 To ensure that the owner’s conservation initiatives continue, over 90 per cent of the land has been legally protected in perpetuity, making it the largest conservation undertaking on private land in New Zealand.

 At the hotel

 Free WiFi, library.
 In rooms: a TV; free minibar; free bottled water; tea- and coffee-making kit and air-conditioning.